 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 A scholarly, multi-disciplinary full-text database, with more than 4,770 full-text journals, including 4,400 peer-reviewed journals.

 This multi-disciplinary database offers an enormous collection of the most valuable full-text journals, providing users access to critical information from many sources unique to this database.
-Updated daily, it includes over 13,600 indexed and abstracted journals and provides full-text for nearly 9,100 journals, including full-text for nearly 7,900 peer-reviewed titles.
-PDF backfiles dating as far back as 1887 are provided as well as searchable cited references for more than 1,460 journals.
-This database is the leading source of peer-reviewed, full-text for STM research, as well as for the Social Sciences and Humanities.
+It includes more than 13,780 indexed and abstracted journals and provides full-text for 4,770 journals, including full-text for 4,000 peer-reviewed titles.
+You will find PDF backfiles to 1975 or further as well as searchable cited references for more than 1,050 journals.
+This database is an excellent source of peer-reviewed, full-text for STEM research, as well as for the Social Sciences and Humanities.

 A free online collection of information about the Earth, its natural environments, and human-environmental interactions.
 Search the site or browse topics such as biodiversity, climate change, environmental law and policy, physics and chemistry.